itzelts/Itzelts/README.md

 ## Hi there 👋

-- 📌 I'm currently a junior at Harvard College studying computer science and cognitve science.
-Super interested in cognitve ai!
+- 📌 I'm currently a junior at Harvard College studying computer science and neuroscience.
+Super interested in computational neuroscience and cognitive ai!
-- 🔭 I’m currently working on building a RAG bot for MLT!
-- 🌱 I’m currently learning about natural language processing

 <!--
 **itzelts/Itzelts** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.